 - Specify testing protocols, including usability.
 The contract should include requirements identifying automated tools to be used, manual testing protocols, and usability testing.
 Specify frequency of testing and place(s) along the development process where testing will occur.
 Require and spell out details of how disabled people will participate in the process.
 Usability testing provisions should identify types of assistive technology to be tested with as well as operating system and browser combinations.
 See Accessible Technology Procurement Toolkit section, “Information about Product Testing and Verification.”
 Details of a final accessibility test at the time of delivery by the vendor should be specified, identifying the type of testing, verification, etc. All testing results should be provided to the purchaser within a stated timeframe.

 - Establish a maintenance plan.
 The plan should include specific obligations that updates, new releases, etc. will meet the referenced standards and testing/evaluation requirements.
 Language should specify how updates will be tested prior to release.
 All testing results should be provided to the purchaser within a stated timeframe.
-As per below, the maintenance plan must specifically address how both known and unpredicted accessibility barriers will be remediated, including timeframes for responses if/when accessibility issues reported and timeframe within which to make fixes.
+As explained in the next item of this list, the maintenance plan must specifically address how both known and unpredicted accessibility barriers will be remediated, including timeframes for responses if/when accessibility issues reported and timeframe within which to make fixes.
 As part of the maintenance plan, consider including an obligation to identify accessibility enhancements in release notes.
 Language could be as simple as “[Vendor Name] will include information about accessibility improvements, as applicable, in the release notes for each new product release.”